Sleep Is Essential For a Healthy Mind and Body

 While sleeping, your brain sends messages to the rest of your body, creating different stages of sleep.
 These stages make up your REM cycle.
 During each stage of sleep, your brain naturally releases occurring chemicals to your body, which contribute to its different functions.

 If you’re constantly waking up in the middle of your REM cycle due to sleep apnea, the process of releasing chemicals to your body can be hindered and cause a chemical imbalance in your brain.
 This imbalance can make you feel a variety of emotions, which sometimes leads to mental health issues.

 Mental Health Disorders Caused by Sleep Apnea

 Unfortunately, mental health disorders are common among millions of adults.
-The National Alliance of Mental Illness says that about 1 in 5 adults suffer from mental illnesses every year.
+The National Alliance of Mental Illness says that about one in five adults yearly suffers from mental illnesses.